 Researchers at the University of Bonn can likely predict whether you’re the altruistic type.
-A new study, “Investigating the Genetic Basis of Altruism: The Role of the COMT Val158Met Polymorphism,” published in the October 2010 issue of Social Cognitive and Affective Neuroscience, has revealed a minute change in a particular gene that is associated with significantly higher altruistic behavior.
+Their study. published in Social Cognitive and Affective Neuroscience, revealed a minute change in a particular gene that is associated with significantly higher altruistic behavior.
 People with this change were shown to donate twice as much to charity, on average, than those without.
 In the study, Dr. Martin Reuter and his fellow researchers administered a computer retention test to approximately 100 participants, who were asked to memorize a series of numbers and then repeat them as correctly as possible afterward.
 As a reward for participating, they received a sum of five euros.
 When the study was over, the participants had the option to keep their money or donate any portion of it to a charitable cause.
 They were told that the donation would be made freely and anonymously, though researchers behind the scenes were able to keep track of donations.

 Furthermore, there are two variants of the COMT gene: COMT-Val and COMT-Met.
 The difference varies by just a single amino acid, and both versions are present in equal amounts in the population.
 But here’s the thing: The enzyme associated with the COMT-Val variants works up to four times more effectively at inactivating dopamine in the brain.